-Canada has been recognized for achieving outstanding success in Paralympic sport, Special Olympics, Deaflympics, and other sports for athletes with disabilities, but there are concerns that systemic factors continue to limit access to sport and physical activity for persons with disabilities.
+Canada has been recognized for achieving outstanding success in Paralympic sport, Special Olympics, Deaflympics, and other sports for athletes with diverse abilities, but there are concerns that systemic factors continue to limit access to sport and physical activity for persons with diverse abilities.
 There are also concerns that Canada's pool of high-performance athletes is not being replenished as our current athletes age.
-By creating an LTAD pathway for athletes with disabilities, we can help to ensure the vitality of sport and activity for all Canadians with disabilities.
+By creating an LTD pathway for athletes with diverse abilities, we can help to ensure the vitality of sport and activity for all Canadians with diverse abilities.